 Dharma Sutras

-The Dharma Sutras can be called the guidebooks of dharma as they contain guidelines for individual and social behavior, ethical norms, as well as personal, civil and criminal law.
+The Dharma Sutras can be called the guidebooks of dharma as they contain guidelines for individual and social behaviour, ethical norms, as well as personal, civil and criminal law.

 They discuss the duties and rights of people at different stages of life like studenthood, householdership, retirement and renunciation.

-However, Dharma Sutras typically did not deal with rituals and ceremonies, a topic that was covered in the Shrauta Sutras and Griha Sutras texts of the Kalpa (Vedanga).
+However, Dharma Sutras typically did not deal with rituals and ceremonies, a topic that was covered in the Shrauta Sutra and Griha Sutra texts of the Kalpa (Rituals and Rites of Passage, a Vedanga).

 Extant Texts